 Open Forum Infectious Diseases 2021; 8(12): 559.

-As a first-generation American, my path was shaped by many individuals who went out of their way to offer me support and guidance over the years.
+As a first-generation American, my path has been shaped by many individuals who offered generous support and guidance along the way.
 I am committed to building more bridges for other young researchers from underrepresented or disadvantaged backgrounds.
 Please reach out over email if I can be of support.

 I work closely with the following organizations.
 Click on their logos to learn more and support their missions.